yan-brrd/yan-brrd_github.io/02-incident-response/sample-tickets.md

 | **Linked Report** | [Incident Report TKT-007](./incident-reports/TKT-007-data-exfiltration.md) |

 **Scenario:**
 A DLP alert fired after detecting an unusually large outbound data transfer from a Frothly internal host to an external IP (`52.40.10.231`) not in the corporate whitelist.
-The transfer occurred via mu[...]
+The transfer occurred via multiple HTTP POST requests over a short period, with a generic binary (`application/octet-stream`) payload — a red flag since it suggests an attempt to mask the data and evade deep-packet inspection.
+The source host (`10.0.1.100`) had previously exhibited suspicious PowerShell activity.
+Investigation confirmed 243.5 MB transmitted across 45 POST requests in a 3-minute window (~81.17 MB/min), consistent with exfiltration-phase activity (MITRE T1048.003) following prior host compromise.

 ---